ads91/riskengine/README.md

 Below we outline the supported market data types and their required structure.
 This evolves through time and is a function of what the pricing analytics layer deems necessary - so the structure of the env is a function of the pricing analytics and the pricing analytics is a function of the env.

-*Note: if market data is calculated dynamically or needs to be refreshed, the newly generated env.json will need to be saved over the existing one and the risk engine application restarted in order to load the market data in to memory.*
+*Note: if market data is calculated dynamically or needs to be refreshed, the newly generated JSON env will need to be saved over the existing one and the risk engine application restarted in order to load the market data in to memory.*

 ### Curves
 **key: curves**